 Most big companies don’t want employees who think independently.
 They don’t want employees who think outside of their job description.
 If you’re stuck in the employee mindset, you’re likely to be resistant to new ideas.

-But a person with the entrepreneur mentality is characterized by creativity, determination, and optimism.
+But a person with an entrepreneur mentality is characterized by creativity, determination, and optimism.
 If you want to cultivate an entrepreneurial mindset, you need to be open to change and new ways of doing things.

 The entrepreneurial mind is curious and open to new ideas and learning new things.
 If you have the entrepreneur mindset, you’re not afraid to challenge the status quo and you’re always looking for ways to make things better.